Vitor-Dubiela/Vitor-Dubiela/README.md

 # Hi!
 I'm Vitor Dubiela 👋

 <p align="left">
   &emsp;I'm a Software Engineer at 360dialog, collaborating in the design and development of applications.
-I'm currently working with Next.js (TS) :wink:
+I'm currently working with Next.js (TS)
 </p>

 ## About ME 💬 :